Luisssss3456/oasis_frontend/README.md

 1. ~~Add current location marker~~
 2. ~~Paint mockup paths~~
 3. ~~Update current location marker overtime~~
+4. Add zoom buttons
-4. Add a feature to create path with either search bar or tap on the screen
+5. Add a feature to create path with either search bar or tap on the screen
-5. Add zoom buttons
-6. Add a path algorithm from current location to destiny location.